laralove143/timezoner/README.md

 - the ones reading the times don't need to do anything
 - supports all the sane formats: `1pm` `1:30 Pm` `13:30`...
 - has a `/date` command that lets you share dates too
-- has a `/copy` command that you can use to share times in DMs etc
+- has a `/copy` command that you can use to share times in dms etc

 ## sponsors